PlotPyStack/guidata/doc/index.rst

 .. image:: images/guidata-banner.png
     :align: center

-Based on the Qt library `guidata` is a Python library generating graphical user interfaces for easy dataset editing and display.
+Based on the Qt library :mod:`guidata` is a Python library generating graphical user interfaces for easy dataset editing and display.
 It also provides helpers and application development tools for Qt.